 So, let’s start from the very beginning…straight-up from scratch.
 Probably the most common question that I am asked is how I plan my trips on my own.
 Where do I start?
 Well it usually involves me staring at the computer scratching my head with a glass (ok a bottle) of vino in hand.
 And little by little my trips take form.
-I will write multiple blogs from this 30 day trip to Italy but for this blog, I’m going start with how to plan it.
+I hope to write multiple blogs from this 30 day trip to Italy but for this blog, I’m going start with how to plan it.
 I did all of this planning on my own and felt so overwhelmed when I started.
-This is a blog on how my Italy trip came to life.
+This is my story of how my Italy trip came to life.

 I rarely take big trips in the summer.
 I always get my big break right after Christmas.
-I’m running out of new places on my Bucket List to explore in a bikini at Christmas, so this year I opted for a summer vacation.
+I’m running out of new places on my bucket list to explore in a bikini at Christmas, so this year I opted for a summer vacation.
 I chose Italy.
 I didn’t know where the heck to start as I really had never vacationed there.
-I went about 20 years ago but I just drove across the boarder and ate lunch.
+I went about 20 years ago but I just drove across the border and ate lunch.
 Doesn’t count.
-As always, I was on a budget for this trip and I knew one month in Italy isn’t cheap.
+As always, I was on a budget for this trip, and I knew one month in Italy isn’t cheap.
 Hotels were out!
-I went VRBO and Airbnb all the way through and kept my budget at $200 per night.
+I went VRBO and Airbnb all the way through, and kept my budget at $200 per night.
 If you haven’t traveled through these two sites, you are missing out.
 Click on this link to join for free and get a credit for your first reservation: Airbnb They are awesome!

 I was traveling with my husband and two children (ages 8 and 3).
-I knew it would be nice (and less expensive) for us to have a kitchen and cook at our rental vs. being in a hotel and having to order room service for every meal.
+I knew it would be nice (and less expensive) for us to have a kitchen and cook at our rental vs. being in a hotel.
+Having to order room service for every meal gets pricey.
 When I’m vacationing, I’m usually planning my next trip so the more I save from one trip is more I bank for the next.
 Also, hotels in Italy don’t work like they do in the USA.
 In the states you can get a “double” room and have two double/queen beds.
 It is easy to stay with two small children in one room with that bed setup.
 In Italy, a “double” room means two twin beds.
-If you have four people, you need to upgrade to a suite and I quickly found that my budget of $200 per night in the areas I wanted was simply not going to fly.
+If you have four people, you need to upgrade to a suite, and I quickly found that my budget of $200 per night in the areas I wanted was simply not going to fly.
 VRBO and Airbnb was the answer for me!

 Step 1: Plan your route.
 When you think of Italy, what do YOU want to see?
 Me personally… Venice, Rome, and Positano were at the top of my list.
 Then I thought, I’m going to fly all that way and when will I get to Italy again?
 Maybe I can do one extra week and see more?
 I decided on 30 days to explore but you can do this in three weeks if you are ambitious or just choose a few places and go for two weeks.
 There is SO much to see in Italy.
 So much history that you feel guilty sleeping in.
 You have to go, go, go, so you don’t miss a thing.
 I booked a longer trip to really work in relaxing too.
 I wanted one day to explore for every one day of relaxing.